serverlessworkflow/specification/extensions/ratelimiting.md

 The following example shows a workflow definition on the left and an associated sample Rate Limiting extension definition on the right.
+We assume that our
+extensions definition yaml is located in a resource accessible via URI:
+`file://myextensions/ratelimiting.yml`.

 <table>
 <tr>